MicrosoftDocs/biztalk-docs/his/core/how-to-configure-sso-for-the-host-application-adapter2.md

 ---
 description: "Learn more about: How to Configure SSO for the Host Application Adapter"
-title: "How to Configure SSO for the Host Application Adapter2 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"
+title: "How to Configure SSO for the Host Application Adapter2" ms.custom: "" ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 29b5f028-49ec-4640-8200-678711fcbc4d
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Configure SSO for the Host Application Adapter
 When using the BizTalk Adapter for Host Applications with the BizTalk Server Service Account, it is necessary to create and map a Single Sign-On Affiliate Application.